ABH vs GBH: What is the difference?

 If the circumstances highlight any mitigating factors, this can indicate a lower level of culpability and result in a sentence as low as a community order.

-GBH meaning
+GBH meaning and examples

 A GBH conviction will be classified by a number of factors, including: